Sazz01/CMEECourseWork/week7/README.md

 **LV1.py**: This script demonstrates how to do numerical integration in python using the scipy package

+**MyFirstJupyterNotebook.ipynb**: running python and R commands with Jupyter notebook.

 **oaks_debugme.py**: This script finds taxa in a list of tree species that are oak trees, and saves them to a new csv file.
 The script has been improved and made more robust.

 **profileme.py**: This script demosntrates how to find out what is slowing down your code via “profiling”